AudreyBurki/Lab-News/index.md

 ## New post-doc position
-We are looking for a highly motivated post-doc to work on a DFG-funded project on language planning and cognitive resources.
-The post-doc
+We are looking for a highly motivated candidate with a background in psycholinguistics, experimental linguistics, or experimental psychology (Ph.D. in Psychology, Cognitive Science, or Linguistics).
+The ideal candidate has expertise in experimental data analysis and excellent written communication skills in English.
+Programming skills (e.g., Python, Matlab) are a plus.
+The candidate will work on a project investigating the links between language planning and available cognitive resources across the life span using a driving simulator and eyetracker.
+His/her tasks will include: Writing and editing of journal articles, statistical analyses of existing data, collection, pre-processing and statistical analyses of novel experimental data.

 Check [here](https://www.sfb1287.uni-potsdam.de/stellenausschreibungen/)) for details